What (exactly) is a One Page Website?

 Firstly, so why One Page?

 A One Page website aims to provide the perfect (could read minimum) amount of information for a user to make a decision and act upon it.
-This single page website has no additional pages (like about, services, contact) and tries to remove as much “clutter” as possible, focusing the user’s attention to the most important content.
+This Singe Page website has no additional pages (like about, services, contact) and tries to remove as much “clutter” as possible, focusing the user’s attention to the most important content.
 Our Most Loved One Page website gallery section showcases what we think are the absolute best One Page website examples.

 “Simplicity is about subtracting the obvious, and adding the meaningful.” – John Maeda